Mirdif: Sports and Recreation

 The suburb enjoys a public park at 26b street with basketball, volleyball and tennis courts, as well as a 300-metre walking track, training equipment and extensive play equipment for children.
 It is open every day from 8:00 to 23:00.

 The public Al Mushrif park with a size of more than 15 hectares and trees up to 50 years of age offers outdoor recreation.

 Property developments

 Uptown Mirdif

 Uptown Mirdif is a property project developed by Union Properties.
 The project's design is inspired by an ancient spa town.
-The project features over 2000 villas and flats, play areas and recreation facilities, a health care center and a primary school.
+The project features over 2000 villas and flats, restaurants, stores, play areas and recreation facilities, a health care center and a primary school.
 The entire community is gated, and hence cut off from the rest of Mirdif.

 Shorooq Community

 Shorooq Community, situated along Algeria street, is a housing development that consists primarily of 3-4 bedroom villas.
 The property includes a community club house and is located adjacent to Mushrif Park.
 Shorooq covers an area of 8000000 sqft.
 The community features 668 villas, including 236 two-bedroom villas up to 1,961 sq ft., 252 three-bedroom villas up to 3561 sqft and 180 four-bedroom villas as large as 4098 sqft.